uwhackweek/hackweeks-as-a-service/docs/services.md

 :card: + my-2
 :header: + bg-client

-**Technical Specialst**
+**Technical Specialist**
 ^^^^^^^^^^^^^^

 Technical Specialists are available to troubleshoot technical challenges and teach organizers how to use various tools.
-They assist in setting up GitHub organizations, websites and other techology that supports event planning and delivery.
+They assist in setting up GitHub organizations, websites and other technology that supports event planning and delivery.

 ````
 `````